ZaidPathan/z-wisdom/README.md

 1. Time is the most precious gift you have, use it very wisely.
 1. Work based on your role, don't cross that boundry else it could cause damages.
 1. Spend only if you have more than that spending left.
+1. Spend wisely so that you don't have to ask anyone for money.